Polskie Górnictwo Naftowe i Gazownictwo: Upstream operations

-The production and extraction of natural gas and crude oil throughout the country is handled by two main branches of the company - in Zielona Góra and in Sanok.
-The Zielona Góra Branch produces nitrogenous natural gas in 27 mines (17 gas and 10 oil-gas mines), while the high-methane gas is produced by the Sanok Branch and extracted in 47 mines (25 gas and 22 oil-gas mines).
-The produced nitrogen-rich gas is further processed into high-methane gas at the denitrification plant in Odolanów and at the newly built denitrification plant near Grodzisk Wielkopolski.
+The production and extraction of natural gas and crude oil throughout the country was handled by two main branches of the company - in Zielona Góra and in Sanok.
+The Zielona Góra Branch produces nitrogenous natural gas in 27 mines (17 gas and 10 oil-gas mines), while the high-methane gas was produced by the Sanok Branch and extracted in 47 mines (25 gas and 22 oil-gas mines).
+The produced nitrogen-rich gas was further processed into high-methane gas at the denitrification plant in Odolanów and at the newly built denitrification plant near Grodzisk Wielkopolski.

 PGNiG has international operations in different countries.
 It has been active in the Middle East and Asia since the 1980s.
 In October 2018, PGNiG was one of several companies to not extend operations in Iran, following the reinstatement of U.S. sanctions.

 Downstream operations

-PGNiG is the only producer of Helium in Central Europe.
+PGNiG was the only producer of Helium in Central Europe.

 Exploration and production

 PGNiG's Exploration and Production segment reported an operating profit of PLN 2,805m for 2017.
 The company held a total of 213 production licences in Poland, produced 787,000 tonnes of oil and 3,839 mcm of high-methane and nitrogen-rich gas.
 Outside of Poland, PGNiG reported a total production of 698 mcm in combined gas and 470,000 tonnes of crude oil.

-The company is also currently engaged in exploration activities in Pakistan, and minor activities in Libya and Iran.
+The company was also engaged in exploration activities in Pakistan, and minor activities in Libya and Iran.